JochenFM/MS3_VideoLibrary/TESTING.md

 **Materialize select dropdown does not function properly, especially form validation**

 A known bug with Materialize by which a custom CSS style of display: none is applied on all < select > elements meaning they either appear as normal < input > field, or with the wrong styling.
-Solution: Copy and paste custom JS code for form validation from Tim Nelson for CI's Task Manager Mini Project lesson "Materialize Form Validation"
+Solution: Copy and paste custom JS code for form validation from Tim Nelson for CI's Task Manager Mini Project lesson "Materialize Form Validation."
+The code seems to work OK, but throws an error in the console - I managed to solve one, but another occured.

 **As MongoDB is not really suitable to store video files, I needed to find a way to store videos somewhere else while inputting the video URL to a form to  be submitted to MongoDB together with the other video metadata such as author, date, and venue.**